Planner Design

 Performance Considerations

-- Adjustment interval sizing: The interval must be long enough for scaling operations to complete.
+- Adjustment interval sizing: The plugin execution interval must be long enough for scaling operations to complete.
 If

-prefillInterpolationGranularityanddecodeInterpolationGranularityin the profiling sweep produce more accurate interpolation but increase profiling time linearly.
+prefillInterpolationGranularityanddecodeInterpolationGranularityin the profiler sweep produce more accurate bootstrap data but increase profiling time linearly.
 Default granularity (16 prefill, 6 decode) balances accuracy with profiling duration. - Predictor warm-up period: All predictors need observation history before making reliable forecasts.
 ARIMA and Prophet need multiple adjustment intervals of data.
 Kalman starts forecasting after

 --kalman-min-pointsobservations.
 During warm-up, the planner uses the constant predictor as fallback.